 360° of Design Thinking in Technology & Society

-Together with extremely multi-disciplinary teams and partner organizations from the private and public sectors, I designed, prototyped and tested technologies and business models, explored agile interfaces for innovation and public policy, re-imagined cities, industries, habits and narratives, and explored human-centered AI.
+By working with extremely multi-disciplinary teams and partner organizations from the private and public sectors, I helped design, prototype and test new technologies and business models, experimented with agile interfaces for innovation, re-imagined cities, industries, habits and narratives, and explored human-centered AI.

 Mainstreaming a double bottom line in entrepreneurship and investing

 The Global Entrepreneurship Summit (GES) was launched by the White House under Barack Obama's presidency.
 The first summit took place in Washington DC and was successively hosted around the world.
 During his final year of presidency, Barack Obama brought the Summit back to the USA, hosting it at Stanford.

 I partnered with the U.S. Department of State to design and chair the Impact Entrepreneurship Initiative at the Summit.
 Purpose-driven entrepreneurship and impact investing are on the rise, bringing into the spotlight a double bottom line of profit-making and positive impact on society.
 How might we mainstream this trend?
 Should the words tech entrepreneurship and investing normally imply such a double bottom line?
 What are the future scenarios ahead of us?